19 Coloring Techniques: Tips For Beginners & Pros

 14. Metallic Sheen

 To mimic metallic surfaces, use a combination of dark and light grays along with highlights from a white pencil or gel pen.
-The key to achieving a realistic metallic sheen is placing strong highlights where the light would hit, and shading around it with deeper tones.
+The key to get a realistic metallic sheen is placing strong highlights where the light would hit, and shading around it with deeper tones.
+Another way I like to do a metallic sheen is using a silver metallic gel pen.
+In the photo below, I used it for making the glass on the mirror shiny.

 15. Water Droplets